JOIN US THIS YEAR AS WE HELP COASTAL YOUTH EXPLORE NEW PLACES AND EXPAND THEIR HORIZONS

 -

 The Marie Lamfrom specialty floats are mostly yellow and the only floats that will have a specialty sticker on them for the program.
-While it is possible that you may find another float in your search, odds are good that any mostly-yellow float found in June or July is a Marie Lamfrom participating float.
+While it is possible that you may find another float in your search, odds are good that any mostly-yellow float found starting May 24 through mid-June is a Marie Lamfrom participating float.

 -